 When it comes to buying healthy flour, as you can see, there are many options to consider.
 Everything from the type of grain used to how it was milled and how it was processed can influence whether it is a healthy flour or not.
 However, when buying grain flour, especially wheat flour, here are the important things to look for:

 - Look for Minimal Ingredients.
 As with all food products, be sure to read the ingredients so you know exactly what type of grain was used and if any additives were included.

 - Look for Stone-Ground.
 Opt for naturally milled, stone-ground flour to help ensure a less damaged grain and more nutrient-dense flour.

 - Look for Unbleached.
 Opt for unbleached flour to help ensure chemical agents were not used in the creation of the flour.

 - Look for Whole-Grain, if Possible.
 Opt for whole-grain flours whenever possible for a more nutrient-dense flour, however, keep in mind that whole-grain flours may not provide an ideal texture in all recipes and that refined flours, especially those that are stone-ground and unbleached, will be enriched with nutrients.

-At the end of the day, choosing a healthy flour is all dependent on what you are going to do with it.
-Although whole-grain, stone-ground, and unbleached flours are considered the “healthiest” choice, there is a time and a place for using refined flours for optimal texture, flavour and results in baked goods and treats.
+At the end of the day, choosing healthy flour is all dependent on what you are going to do with it.
+Although whole-grain, stone-ground, and unbleached flours are considered the “healthiest” choice, there is a time and a place for using refined flours for optimal texture, and flavor which results in baked goods and treats.
 Nutrition is all about context and frequency, however, the more you understand how flour is made and the different types, the easier it will be for you to pick a healthy flour that works for you.